efliks/demoscene-legacy/README.md

 The above command will generate a "b\_line.com" executable that is ready to run.
 Note the Microsoft-style backslashes.

-Programs written for the protected mode have in general a BAT file with compilation instructions in it.
+Programs written for protected mode have in general a BAT file with compilation instructions in it.
 The file is usually called "\_make.bat".
 I managed to build *fogtro* in the following way: